-The size and shape of jewelry is usually determined by the body part being pierced.24 Shapes of jewelry for oral piercings include studs (Figure 13), a metal stem with a sphere on one end and a smooth flat disk on the other; closed rings (Figure 14) also called seamless rings; unclosed rings (also called circular barbells or horseshoes) which may have a sphere at one or both ends (Figure 15); and barbells, where the stem may be curved or straight and has a sphere on each end (Figure 16).18,19 A magnetic force 10 times the force of a conventional magnet may hold the parts of a stud together although internally threaded jewelry is used more often.19 Internal threading, where the head/sphere screws into the post over external threading, where the head/sphere screws onto the post, is preferred as it provides a cleaner, smoother, less traumatic surface especially with movement of the jewelry (Figure 17).19
+The size and shape of jewelry is usually determined by the body part being pierced.25 Shapes of jewelry for oral piercings include studs (Figure 16), a metal stem with a sphere on one end and a smooth flat disk on the other; closed rings (Figure 17) also called seamless rings; unclosed rings (also called circular barbells or horseshoes) which may have a sphere at one or both ends (Figure 18); and barbells, where the stem may be curved or straight and has a sphere on each end (Figure 19).18,19 A magnetic force 10 times the force of a conventional magnet may hold the parts of a stud together although internally threaded jewelry is used more often.19 Internal threading, where the head/sphere screws into the post is preferred over external threading, where the head/sphere screws onto the post, as internal threading provides a cleaner, smoother, less traumatic surface especially with movement of the jewelry (Figure 20).19

 Choosing a shiny finish, over a matte finish, is preferred as it is generally cleaner and less traumatic.
 Jewelry that comes with a lifetime guarantee is generally of better quality and is, therefore, preferred.
 Materials such as stone, bone and ivory were used in antiquity but are rarely used today except in certain cultures.21